fatimazaarate/Food-Delivery-App/README.md

 # FoodyNow

-A modern, responsive food delivery application built with React.
+FoodyNow is a modern, responsive food delivery application built with React.
 This application allows users to browse menu items, add them to their cart, and place orders seamlessly.

 ## Table of Contents